Paisley Football and Shinty Club: Formation

 A park, about 200.yards in length, has been leased at Greenhill, and an effort is to be made to arrange match with the militia officers and men.
 Owing to the little expense the club will be put to the subscription was fixed at almost a nominal sum (2s.
 6d).
 It was agreed to commence operations on Saturday first, but, owing to the sacramental Sabbath, the formal opening day has been postponed to Saturday week.
 If the office-bearers go about the matter in earnest, they have sufficient influence to ensure the club's success.

 Office-bearers were elected in 1856, William Murray becoming president; and John Greenlees as vice-president; John Abercrombie promoted from the committee to Secretary and Muir remaining Treasurer.
 Henderson drops to the committee, Turriff remains there but others are elected: Mackie, Dunn, Miller, McFadyen and another Muir.

 The 'football' in the club's name is doubtless an early version, predating rugby union or association football rules.
 The historian of the Scottish Football Museum, Richard Brearty notes:

 These clubs were all formed long before a general uniformity in playing rules existed, and would originally have played to their own individual code.

 It is clear however, by the references to Paisley Football Club from the 1870s onwards that the club was playing rugby union rules.

-Writing in 1898 the Paisley and Renfrewshire Gazette of Saturday 25 October, the columnist W.L.C. gives a history of rugby union in Paisley.
+Writing in 1898 in page 7 of the Paisley and Renfrewshire Gazette of Saturday 10 December, the columnist W.L.C. gives a history of rugby union in Paisley.
 He states that over 30 years ago, association football was unheard of in the town.
 The Paisley Football Club - playing rugby union - had its own ground at Craigielea.
 They then moved to Blackhall.
 W.L.C. notes that Paisley Football Club became defunct around 1878; however there is evidence of the club being extant in 1880.